 Around 1 in 4 people in the UK suffer from depression or anxiety, but doing more sports and exercise could help to prevent this and reduce the figures.

 When you exercise, even small cardio or stretching exercises, you naturally feel better.
 It boosts our self-confidence, brain function, and our physical and mental health in general.
 Remember that the human body isn’t naturally an inert object – it needs to move!

 Physical activity effects the chemistry of the human body – it’s like taking a powerful natural antidepressant, without the harmful side effects.

-Training with a personal trainer – whether you’re doing yoga, cycling, jogging, weight training, Pilates - releases neurotransmitters such as endorphins, dopamine, melatonin and serotonin, which help regulate our well-being and happiness.
+Training with an online personal trainer – whether you’re doing yoga, cycling, jogging, weight training, Pilates - releases neurotransmitters such as endorphins, dopamine, melatonin and serotonin, which help regulate our well-being and happiness.

 When a person is depressed, they have an insufficient amount of these hormones, which is why physical activity makes it possible to produce hormones to regulate our emotions, and thus fight depression.

 Depression can make a person completely withdraw from a social life, and it can get to the point where even the smallest things like going out for a drink can be overwhelming and impossible.

 Exercise also allows people to socialize after periods of isolation, which makes it easier to deal with stress and anxiety, and helps people regain self-confidence.